Sennthx/syscode_test_task/README.md

 # Student Profile & Address Microservices

 Two Dockerized Node.js microservices for managing student profiles and addresses, built with PostgreSQL, TypeORM, and REST APIs.
 The frontend written in Angular is containerized aswell.
+To view the openapi.yaml you can just paste the content of the file into the website https://editor.swagger.io/

 ---